ThisIsntMyId/notes--universal-principles-of-design/README.md

 # 1. Flexibility Tradoff
 (From Universal Principles of Desgin)

+> As the flexibility of the desgin increases, the usability and the performance of the desgin decreases

 - Jack of all trades is master of none
 - You can desgin something flexible to perform many different functions, at less cost, and at greater level of performance then more specialized desgins
 	- This is only true if and only if existing desgins are terribly inefficient

-" As the flexibility of the desgin increases, the usability and the performance of the desgin decreases"
 Explain: More flexible mean satisfing more conflicting requirements => which increases the compromises and complexity => which increases cost, degrades performance and usability

 When these tradoff are valued: